panique/mini/README.md

 - more or less clean folder/file structure
 - promoting developing with max. error reporting

+## Contributing

+Please contribute into the develop branch (which holds the in-development version), not into master branch (which holds the tested and stable version).

 ## Installation

 1. [TODO] Install mod_rewrite, follow this guideline: